OPCAT in Australia Consultation - Implementation Consultations with Civil Society

 A copy of the consultation paper can be found here.
 The Commission’s Submission Policy can be found here.

-A final report is due to be published mid-2019.
+A report on implementing OPCAT in Australia is due to be published by mid-2020.

 Civil society partnerships have been vital in the prevention of torture, including OPCAT Ratification and implementation.